MYTHOS FARM

 Home

-A standard Yorkshire pig matures at 450-800lb, making all of the above true miniatures!
+In comparison, a standard Yorkshire farm pig matures at 450-800 lb, making all of the above true miniatures!

 Our pigs are all registered through the Juliana Pig Association and Registry (JPAR).